6 Month Old Lab Puppy: Training, Handling, Care [Updated]

 • Puppy Obedience School

 Always do proper research before choosing an online course, as some may need to be more reputable and effective.
-Supplementing online courses with professional training classes and consultation with a veterinarian for optimal results is also recommended.
+For optimal results, supplement online courses with professional training classes and consultation with a veterinarian.

 FAQ